JASCO Applied Sciences

-JASCO Applied Sciences provides scientific consulting services and equipment related to underwater acoustics.
+JASCO Applied Sciences is a scientific consulting firm, that supplies services and equipment related to underwater acoustics.
 JASCO operates from 7 international locations and provides services to the oil and gas, marine construction, energy, renewable energy, fisheries, maritime transport and defence sectors.
 The head office is located in Halifax, NS Canada.
 JASCO employs acousticians, bioacousticians, physicists, marine mammal scientists, engineers, technologists, and project managers.

 Services

 Ocean systems engineering

 JASCO designs and manufactures small and large ocean monitoring systems.
 JASCO was responsible for the $9.5M Boundary Pass Underwater Listening Station commissioned by Transport Canada.
 The listening station is a cabled observatory in the Salish Sea completed in June 2020.

 Underwater sound monitoring

 The firm deploys calibrated sound recorders to measure underwater sound levels.

 Projects may be long-term, wide-area acoustic monitoring programs or short-term measurements of industrial sources or marine vessels.
 The data collected are then analysed to determine the acoustic signature of the sound sources, characterize the ambient noise conditions at the measurement site, or detect and identify marine mammal vocalizations.
 To determine the environmental impacts, JASCO measures underwater anthropogenic noise from many sources, including: